onzfonz/comp227/src/content/0/en/part0b.md

 })
 ```

-The `place` objects have two fields: `name` containing the actual name of the place, and `date` containing the date and time the place was created.
+The `place` objects have two fields:

+1. a `name` containing the actual name of the place, and
+2. a `date` containing the date and time the place was created.

 *The server does not save new places to a database, so new places disappear when the server is restarted.*